FloErwerth/pure_weight/Readme.md

 + Added rewind and fast forward buttons for the stopwatch
 + Simplified time based inputs
 + Changed create exercise to add exercise
++ Only show warning for exiting workout edit if there are unsaved changes
++ Only show warning for exiting exercise edit if there are unsaved changes